-When you’re choosing a travel credit card for first class upgrades, you have two options.
-You can choose a high-rewards travel credit card, such as the Chase Sapphire Preferred® Card, or you can choose a high-rewards airline credit card, such as the Gold Delta Skymiles Credit Card from American Express.
+When you’re choosing a travel credit card for first-class upgrades, you have two options.
+You can choose a high-rewards travel credit card, such as the Chase Sapphire Preferred® Card, or you can choose a high-rewards airline credit card, such as the Delta SkyMiles® Gold American Express Card.

 Recap and best cards breakdown:

 Rewards: Earn unlimited 3X miles for spending on eligible Alaska Airlines purchases and 1X miles on all other purchases

 New cardmember offer: Get 40,000 bonus miles and Alaska’s Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from $22) after spending purchases of $2,000 or more within the first 90 days of opening your account

 Annual fee: $75

 Rewards: 2X miles on purchases made directly with Delta, 2X miles on U.S. restaurants, 1X miles on other eligible purchases